• Home

 How to make the brown butter

-When you brown butter, you are essentially toasting the milk solids until they darken and deepen in color, lending rich caramelization flavor in a cookie.
+When you brown butter, you are essentially toasting the milk solids until they darken and deepen in color, lending rich caramelization flavor in the cookie.

 Continue to cook down the butter until the mixture starts to fizz slightly.
 Stir constantly as the butter begins to brown.
 When it gets to a golden brown color, remove from the heat and keep stirring until you get a rich dark brown color.
 Pour this into a large bowl.